***Thompson Peak Internal Medicine now offering Telehealth Visits!***

 To our valued patients,

-We will continue to practice recommended precautions as Covid-19 restrictions are eased.
+We will continue to practice COVID-19 precautions.
 We will be abiding by the CDC guidelines as well as Federal and State mandates, prioritizing health and safety for both patients and staff.
-In Accordance with the Department of Health Services we will be implementing the following precautions:

 - We offer both in office and telemedicine appointments